-Public Health Center(PHC) Municipal Health Center (MHC) personal services more general and community oriented (well baby clinic, immunization, health screening, disabled elderly) Law enforcement supervision and audit of health care facilities, restaurants none Organizational structure (N) prefecture(380), major cities(130) totaling 510 cities, towns, villages (2,726) Director Must be MD with certain qualification) no requirement Staff all kinds of health professionals predominantly public health nurses and dieticians
+PublicHealthCenter(PHC) MunicipalHealthCenter (MHC) personal services specialized or focused (psychiatric, more general and community oriented TB, intractable diseases, infectious (well baby clinic, immunization, health disease such as HIV) screening, disabled elderly) Law supervision and audit of health care enforcement facilities, restaurants none Organizational prefecture(372), major cities(123) cities, towns, villages (2,726) structure (N) totaling 495 Director Must be MD with certain no requirement qualification) Staff all kinds of health professionals predominantly public health nurses and dieticians

-) The director of PHC has been, by law, required to be a MD, although the work is more administrative than clinical.
+^{)} The director of PHC has been, by law, required to be a MD, although the work is more administrative than clinical.
 The call for deregulation proposed that such requirement should be abolished, to which public health doctors strongly opposed.
 In April 2004, the requirement was partially loosened to allow non MDs to be directors of PHC when certain conditions are met.
 One must have health-related qualifications and have certain practical experience, and completed the one-year course of NIPH.
 Local governments may appoint non MDs who fulfill the above requirements when they cannot secure MDs to fill the directorship of PHCs.